 \section{Introduction}

-High-dimensional multivariate models and methods, such as regression, principal components, and canonical correlation analysis, have become subject of much recent research.
-In contrast to the classical framework where the dimensionality is fixed, the current focus is on situations where the dimensionality diverges to infinity together with the sample size.
-In this context, \textit{spiked models} that deviate from a reference model along a small fixed number of unknown directions have proven to be a fruitful research tool.
-A basic statistical question that arises in the analysis of spiked models is how to test for the presence of spikes in the data.
+High-dimensional multivariate models and methods, such as regression, principal components, and canonical correlation analysis, repay study in frameworks where the dimensionality diverges to infinity together with the sample size. ``Spiked'' models that deviate from a reference model along a small fixed number of unknown directions have proven to be a fruitful abstraction and research tool in this context.
+A basic statistical question that arises in the analysis of such models is how to test for the presence of spikes in the data.

 James (1964) arranges multivariate statistical problems in five different groups with broadly similar features.
-His classification corresponds to the five types of the hypergeometric functions $_{p}F_{q}$ that often occur in multivariate distributions.
-In this paper, we describe spiked models that represent each of James' classes, and derive the asymptotic behavior of the corresponding likelihood ratios, that is the ratios of the joint densities of the relevant data under the alternative hypothesis, which assumes the presence of the spikes, to that under the null of no spikes.
-In each of the cases, the relevant data consist of the maximal invariant statistic represented by eigenvalues of a large random matrix.
-We consider the asymptotic regime where the dimensionality of the data and the number of observations go to infinity proportionally.
+His remarkable classification, recalled in Table \ref{tab:HandE}, relies on the five most common hypergeometric functions $_{\mathsf{p}}F_{\mathsf{q}}$.
+In this paper, we describe rank-one spiked models that represent each of James' classes in a high dimensional setting.
+We derive the asymptotic behavior of the corresponding likelihood ratios in a regime where the dimensionality $p$ of the data and the degrees of freedom $n_1, n_2$ increase proportionally.
+Specifically, we study the ratios of the joint densities of the relevant data under the alternative hypothesis, which assumes the presence of a spike, to that under the null of no spike.
+The relevant data consist, in each case, of the maximal invariant statistic represented by eigenvalues of a large random matrix.

-We find that the measures corresponding to the joint distributions of the eigenvalues under the alternative hypothesis and under the null are mutually contiguous when the values of the spikes are below a phase transition threshold.
-The value of the threshold depends on the problem's type.
-Furthermore, we find that the log likelihood ratio processes parametrized by the values of the spikes are asymptotically Gaussian, with logarithmic mean and autocovariance functions.
+We find that the joint distributions of the eigenvalues under the alternative hypothesis and under the null are mutually contiguous when the values of the spike is below a phase transition threshold.
+The value of the threshold depends on the problem type.
+Furthermore, we find that the log likelihood ratio processes parametrized by the value of the spike are asymptotically Gaussian, with logarithmic mean and autocovariance functions.
 These findings allow us to compute the asymptotic power envelopes for the tests for the presence of spikes in five multivariate models representing each of James' classes.